section-engineering-education/engineering-education/articles/django-react-app/index.md

 ![api](json.jpg)

-We have set our backend let us move forward to frontend.
+We have set our backend to let us move forward to the frontend.

 ### Step 3: Frontend using React